linkspreed/General_Linkspreed/log.md

 ## All changes that we will make from 12.07.2022 will appear here ...

 ### 24.09.2022 (announcement Linkspreed, ForJu, SeedSpreed)
+- The code for version 4.1.4 is ready. 🥳

+### 24.09.2022 (announcement Linkspreed, ForJu, SeedSpreed)
 - Today we will release version 4.1.4 for **Linkspreed**, **ForJu** and **SeedSpreed**.

 ### 24.09.2022 (announcement Articly)